hipstersmoothie/sketchmine/packages/app-builder/README.md

 ## Building the package

+### Get running with material2

-### Prerequisites
+#### Prerequisites

-This package has a `postinstall` task defined in the NPM scripts that takes responsibility to move the app shell to the destination where it can be modified.
-The default path is defined in the `config.sample.json`.

-> You must create the `config.json` before you run the `yarn install` task.

-To work properly, the `./config.sample.json` must be adapted to the correct paths.
-If you need help, the CLI will provide you with feedback about the available options.
-You will see the CLI help page if the executeable (`./lib/bin.js`) is executed without any arguments.

-If you already know how to configure the `config.json`, you can execute the builder with `node lib/bin -c config.json` or if you need it in your library process, the main entry point can be imported like `import { main } from '@sketchmine/app-builder';`.
+To get started it is necessary to checkout the material2 github repository in a separate folder.
+Then checkout a specific version with `git checkout 7.1.1` for example.

+After that perform a `npm install` and generate the examples module file with `npx gulp build-examples-module`.
+Now everything should be ready to go ahead.

+Now it is time to generate the meta information from the library for that use the **@sketchmine/code-analyzer** – see further information about how to generate this information in the [README.md from the code-analyzer](../code-analyzer/README.md).
+Come back if the meta information was generated.

+Now it is time to prepare the configuration.
+Therefore you will find the `config.material.json` in the package root.
+Please update the paths to the `src/material-examples/` folders and the path to the meta-information.json file.

+After that you can map which library component like (button, card, grid-list) should match which examples Component in the examples folder. *Notice that it is important to lock the version of `@angular/material` to the same that was checked out with git!*

+#### Build the application

+Now it is time to execute the schematics that will build the examples-library.
+Please run `yarn build` to build the [angular schematics](https://material.angular.io/guide/schematics) that are written in TypeScript.
+After you have built them perform the `yarn schematics --dryRun=false --config=config.material.json` command where you provide the configuration to the schematics.

+After this a folder according to the `directory` property in the `config.material.json` is generated with your app shell.

+#### Run the application

+The last step before running the application is to copy the generated **meta-information** to the needed destination.
+For this a gulp task is prepared for you.
+Execute `npx gulp copyMeta` and after this you can go ahead!

+This is mostly done by the **@sketchmine/library** but you can navigate in the generated directory and execute `ng serve`.
+If you want to build the library with the sketch-builder by hand.

 ### How to build

-To build the package [Rollup.js](https://rollupjs.org/guide/en) is used as a module bundler.
-The configuration can be found in the `rollup.config.js` and is orchestrated by the [Yarn package manager](https://yarnpkg.com/en/).
+For building the package [Gulp](https://gulpjs.com/) is used in combination with the `tsc`.
+The configuration can be found in the `gulpfile.js` and is orchestrated by the [yarn](https://yarnpkg.com/en/) package manager.
-The package bundle is in the **commonjs** format and is meant to be consumed only by Node.js applications.

 The build can be started with the following two commands: